Hi there!

 6. INSTALLING THE CERAMIC FLOOR TILE

-The thinset was mixed with water as per instructions on the product to a pancake mix consistency.
+The thinset was mixed with water per the product's instructions to a pancake mix consistency.

 Be sure to check which direction you want to lay the tile.
-At first, I thought this small hexagon tile could go any way in my design, but nope.
+At first, I thought this small hexagon tile could be laid in either direction, but nope.
 It looked way better laying the mosaic horizontally.

 This is the moment to do a dry fit.
-If you're using a larger tile, you want to set the installation in a symmetrical way, trying to avoid ending up with small pieces in the corners.
+If you're using a larger tile, you want to set the installation symmetrically to avoid small pieces in the corners.

 The tile installation started in the shower pan, the thin-set was spread over the wet floor using a V Notch trowel.